HNodeland/DAT550/README.md

 We have configured the implementation to be able to be run using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html), if you want to run it on your GPU.

+For the full results, you first run the project.ipynb file to then run the project_RNN_embeddings.
+The project.ipynb contains all of the FNN code, and the model selection of the RNN part of the assignment.
+The project_RNN_embeddings contains the embedding testing for the best RNN model selected in the project.ipynb file.

 ### For the authors